 Undergraduate, Univ. of Puerto Rico-Rio Piedras

 Sydney Evans VMD, MS: Dr. Evans studies pathologic processes associated with hypoxia, including radiation resistance, chemotherapy resistance and tumor aggression [metastasis, invasion]).
-Dr. Evans collaborated with Dr. Cameron Koch to develop EF5 as an agents for characterizing tumor hypoxia in preclinical animal models and in human clinical trials.
+The lab concentrates on two main projects.
+First, Dr. Evans collaborated with Dr. Cameron Koch to develop agents for characterizing tumor hypoxia in preclinical animal models and in human clinical trials(EF5).
 Dr. Evans and Koch have also developed 18F-EF5 to detect tumor hypoxia by non invasive positron emission tomography (PET) imaging.
-Recently the lab has focused on the biogenesis and role of microvesicles (MV) in the tumor response to radiation therapy.
+Secondly, the lab has focused on the biogenesis and role of large exosomes/microvesicles (MV) in the tumor response to radiation therapy.
 Tumor MV have been shown to contain cargo that modulates metastasis, tumor invasion and immune system modulation.
 The studies in the Evan’s lab emphasize the role of the tumor microenvironment, specifically hypoxia, on MV biogenesis following radiation therapy.
 Dr. Evans is one of the Co-PIs on the SUPERS@PENN program grant.

 Costas Koumenis PhD: Dr. Koumenis’ lab focuses on the molecular mechanisms that lead to adaptation of tumor cells to hypoxic and metabolic stress.
 Using targeted inhibition of the cells adaptive response to stress they hope to improve therapeutic outcomes in cancer patients.
 Dr. Koumenis lab was one of the first to demonstrate that hypoxia activates the integrated stress response (ISR), a coordinated cellular program that controls translation and ultimately cells survival.
 Specific drugs targeting components of the ISR are being closely examined to determine therapeutic efficacy.
 Another major project in this lab is to develop novel chemo- and radiosensitizers targeted to the molecular pathways implicated in radiation- and chemo- resistance; the lab screens small molecule libraries for compounds which have potential as response modifiers, gene therapy approaches combined with targeted delivery of drugs are also being investigated.
 Dr. Koumenis is one of the Co-PIs on the SUPERS@PENN program grant.